theopjl/IXR-xRite-SDK-Wrapper/reports/xrite_i1pro_test_report.md

 ═══════════════════════════════════════════════════════════════════════════════
 :star2: Purpose — What this document is and how to use it
-- This is a focused, interpretive report (not a dump of logs).
 - It organizes and analyzes every example from the test run, highlights root-cause hypotheses, and gives prioritized, actionable fixes & tests.
 - Use it to: triage wrapper bugs, prioritize development, or produce a PDF summary for stakeholders.
 ═══════════════════════════════════════════════════════════════════════════════